awsdocs/amazon-ec2-user-guide/doc_source/ebs-volumes-multi.md

 ### Attaching a volume to instances<a name="attach"></a>

-You attach a Multi\-Attach enabled volume to an instance in the same way that you attach a regular volume\.
+You attach a Multi\-Attach enabled volume to an instance in the same way that you attach any other EBS volume\.
 For more information, see [Attaching an Amazon EBS volume to an instance](ebs-attaching-volume.md)\.

 ### Deleting on termination<a name="delete"></a>